-Students NOT enrolled in Learning Experience
+Students NOT enrolled in Before/After Care

 Children who are not enrolled in the Cedar Tree Academy's after-School program or an organized extracurricular activity are not permitted on School grounds after 4:00pm.

-If a child is left at or returned to the School after-hours, the parent or emergency contact will be called to arrange pickup.
-The School will fine the parent \$10 per child, for every 30 minutes he/she is under School supervision.
+In the event that a student remains at Cedar Tree Academy after 4:30pm, your child will be automatically placed in the Emergency After Care Program.
+The fee will be assessed at \$10 per child for each 30-minute period that the child is in our care.
 The fee must be paid when parents pick up their child.
-If student hasn't been picked up by 6:00pm, Child & Family Services Agency will be contacted.
+If student has not been picked up by 6:30pm, Child & Family Services Agency will be contacted.